tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         y = height
     if y > height:
         y = 0

+def keyPressed():
+    ...
 {% endhighlight %}

 Test the sketch.
 The cube will now teleport as it exits the display window.
 Adding left/right/down movement shouldn't be a challenge for you.
-But, rather than using a/d/s, we will employ the arrow keys.
-Recall that the `key` variable can manage letter-keys fine, but seems to ignore the arrow (and a some other) keys.
-The [`keyCode`](https://py.processing.org/reference/keyCode.html) system variable, however, can detect these special keys.
+But, rather than relying on the a/d/s keys, we will employ the arrow keys.
+Recall that the `key` variable can manage any of letter-keys fine, but ignores the arrow- and a some other special keys.
+For detecting special keys, one uses the [`keyCode`](https://py.processing.org/reference/keyCode.html) system variable.
+Add a line to print key-codes.

 {% highlight py %}
 def keyPressed():